-I had found an Air Portugal flight but because it was departing in less than 24hrs they didn’t let me buy it online. i called their helpline and the lady told me that i could only buy it from the airport or an Air Portugal office.
-The airport was almost an hour away so going to the airport was out of question.
+I had found an Air Portugal flight but it was departing in less than 24hrs.
+So they didn’t let me buy it online. i called their helpline and the lady told me that i could only buy it from the airport or an Air Portugal office.
 In desperation I called Zohaib, who would be traveling with me.
 He was returning from his Camp Nou (home stadium of FC Barcelona) visit.
 He suggested that we could take an overnight Train to Seville and then fly to Lisbon from there but there were no seats left in any train that departed Barcelona that night.
 A bus ride would take us over eleven hours.
 In that moment it seemed as if everything in the world was conspiring to ensure that we don’t get to Lisbon.
 You should never leave your plans to the last minute.
 It was a hopeless situation.
-At this moment we decided that we will find an Air Portugal’s office, buy our tickets and leave on the first flight to Portugal in the morning.
+At this moment we decided that we will find an Air Portugal office, buy our tickets, and leave on the first flight to Portugal in the morning.

 I googled the location of the nearest Air Portugal office, which was 17 mins away and would close in 30mins at 7pm.
 We left the hostel and rushed to the office.
 We were not ready to give up on Lisbon yet.

 However, when we reached the office it turned out to be a truck shop in a narrow shady street.
-There was no office there. i checked Google maps twice, its showed Air Portugal’s office there when there was nothing.
-For a minute we sat there in abject hopelessness, our chances of making it to Lisbon looked bleak just like this very street itself.
+There was no office there. i checked Google maps twice; it showed Air Portugal’s office there when there was nothing.
+For a minute we sat there in abject hopelessness; our chances of making it to Lisbon looked bleak just like this very street itself.
 The street lights here were dim and far apart, it was quite a small street with puddles here and there.
 Most of the shops had closed, mechanics of the truck workshops were wrapping up their stuff after a long busy day.
 Most of them look tired just like us.
-But we looked more heart broken.
+But we looked more heartbroken.
 How could google do this to us?

 While we are discussing what to do next, i saw two men passing by the street.
-I approached them and told them our situation.
+I approached them, and told them our situation.
 It was just the four of us on that dark narrow street.
-The guy introduced himself as “Menu Ali Bhai kehnday nay” (i am known as Ali Bhai) and told us that he would take us to a travel agent nearby, he was from Pakistan and his friend was from India.
+The guy introduced himself as “Menu Ali Bhai kehnday nay” (i am known as Ali Bhai) and told us that he would take us to a travel agent nearby.
+Ali was from Pakistan and his friend was from India.
 Trying to be funny, i told him ‘ Mainu we Ali bhai kehnday nay’ (I am known as Ali bhai too).
 He gave me a strange look as if i had broken an unsaid law.
 However, a ray of hope emerged as we followed his lead into the narrow, wet streets somewhere totally unidentifiable and unimaginable.
 Ali bhai was 5’10 with a solid built like that of a kabbadi player.
 The man walked as if he was the king of Spain.
-Trying to strike a conversation i asked him where in Pakistan he was from?
+Trying to strike a conversation, i asked him where in Pakistan he was from?
 Ali bhai spoke in Punjabi only and i tried to speak the little bit Punjabi i knew with him.
 He told me that he was from a village in the outskirts of Gujranwala.
 He missed his village and told me how he missed his childhood when he would play Kabbadi in his village.
 I asked him when was the last time he visited Pakistan?
 He told me he never went to Pakistan after coming to Spain over ten years ago.
-A few days ago, i had read in a newspaper that Europe was suffering from an illegal immigrant crisis, where people would manage to get into territories of a European country and they would never leave the territory for the fear of being deported because they didn’t have documents.
+A few days ago, i had read in a newspaper that Europe was suffering from an illegal immigrant crisis.
 Maybe Ali bhai was one of those people, i thought.

 I felt bad for a whole day for doubting that man and not saying him a ‘thank you’ at least.
-We ended up buying a ticket that was 10 euros cheaper than the one shown on website.
-And just as the travel agent printed our tickets, Ali bhai had walked well over 100m away from the shop.
-I didn’t take his email, mobile number or even his full name. it was the first and last time i met Ali bhai.
-He is probably still in Barcelona, eating fruits from random street stalls and reminiscing about his beautiful village in the outskirts of Gujranwala that he may never visit again.
+We ended up buying a ticket that was 10 euros cheaper.
+I didn’t take his email, mobile number or even his full name. it was the first and last time that i met Ali bhai.
+He is probably still in Barcelona, eating fruits from random street stalls, and reminiscing about his beautiful village, in the outskirts of Gujranwala, that he may never visit again.
 I am sure that i will never meet him and that ‘thank you’ is something i will always owe him.
 I have read countless stories of nice and kind people but it was Barcelona’s Ali bhai who taught me a lesson in ‘goodwill of strangers’ that day.
-It’s amazing how sometimes you get help from people who have no incentive to help you, yet those people go out of their way for you, expecting nothing in return but maybe a ‘thank you’.
+It’s amazing how sometimes you get help from people who have no incentive to help you; yet those people go out of their way for you, expecting nothing in return but maybe a ‘thank you’.
 Indeed, it’s a beautiful world.

 We took a bus back to our hostel and packed up our stuff.
 We left the hostel at 3am for the airport.
 We changed two buses, reached terminal 1, checked in and received our boarding pass.
 Our flight to Lisbon was scheduled to take off at 6 am.